xinzhou93/CS280A/content/Project3.md

 - Then I use the one-shot procedure to determine the final mosaic canvas.
 	- For both the original image and the target images, I find the 4 corners and determine the warped corners using `H @ 4_corners`.
 Then we can get 8 warped corners.
 	- For those corners, we can find a bounding box by finding `min_x, min_y, max_x, max_y` and the output mosaic size is `max_y-min_y, max_x-min_x`.
 	- We also need to calculate the offset $(tx, ty)$ from the bounding box to shift all coordinates to positive values.
 We also use this offset in the translation transformation.
-Since the image starts from $(0,0)$, we can get that
 	  $$
 	\begin{align*}
 	t_x &= \min_x(\text{bbox}) \\